Martchus/syncthingtray/README.md

 looks just like a normal application so not being positioned in the tray area is less problematic.

+You can also select the window type "None".
+This disables Syncthing Tray's own UI completely and instead opens Syncthing directly when the tray icon is clicked.

 ### Workaround broken High-DPI scaling of Plasmoid under X11
 Setting the environment variable `PLASMA_USE_QT_SCALING=1` should fix the [issue](https://bugs.kde.org/show_bug.cgi?id=356446) on recent Plasma versions but